hansenlab/em_paper/README.md

 1. EM_paper_tissue_specificity_analysis.R
 2. EM_paper_tissue_specificity_analysis_batch_correction.R
 3. EM_paper_expression_levels_tissue_specificity_figures.R.
 These scripts examine the tissue specificity and expression levels of EM genes, within the 28 tissues also used in the co-expression analysis.
 They use the log2(RPKM+1) expression data, where the RPKM expression matrix is downloaded from the GTEx portal.
 They also use the "GTEx_Data_V6_Annotations_SampleAttributesDS.txt" annotation file, which is also downloaded from the GTEx portal.
+Moreover, they depend on a data frame "gtex.cds.df" which contains the gene names for the genes in the expression matrix.
+Finally, they depend on a list of 1254 human transcription factor genes provided in Barrera et al., 2016.

 * Scripts for disease associations of EM genes:
 1. EM_paper_disease_associations.R.
 2. EM_paper_disease_candidates.R.
-This script uses a file named "em_adjmatrix.rda", which is obtained using the "EM_paper_main_coexpression_analysis.R" script.
-This is the script that creates Supplemental Table 6 of the paper.
+This is the script that creates Supplemental Table 6 of the paper (except for the OMIM 2019 associations which were manually added as a column).
+It uses a file named "em_adjmatrix.rda", which is obtained using the "EM_paper_main_coexpression_analysis.R" script.

 * Scripts for LDSC:
 1. EM_paper_brain_regulatory_elements.R.